aldimar-junior/aldimar-junior/README.md

 📋 I plan on making most of my repos public on the near future.

-👨‍💻 Currently working for London Consulting!.
+👨‍💻 Currently working for VRA Systems!.

 ## Skills
 #### Programming Languages